apiaryio/api-blueprint-rfcs/rfcs/resource-prototypes.md

 ```

 In `Data Structures` section two prototypes were defined: `Common Resource`
-and `Authorized`.
-Both of them have some responses.
-To assign prototype for all
+and `Authorized` with base type `Resource Prototype`.
+Both of them have some
-resources of resource group you need to use such syntax: `Section name
+responses.
+To assign prototype for all resources of resource group you need to
-(Prototype Name)`.
-If section has nested section then all resources of nested
+use such syntax: `Section name (Prototype Name)`.
+If section has nested section
-section will have responses defined in prototype. `Users` resource group will
+then all resources of nested section will have responses defined in prototype.
-have responces from `Common Resource` prototype (because it's a prototype of its
+`Users` resource group will have responces from `Common Resource` prototype
-parent group) and from `Authorized` prototype.
+(because it's a prototype of its parent group) and from `Authorized` prototype.

 It is possible to assign several prototypes for one resource or resource group: